evolution-linux/evolution-docs/CONTRIBUTING.md

 # Contributing

-To contribute to the Void documentation, please read the following.
+To contribute to the EvolutionOS documentation, please read the following.
 Pull requests that do not meet the criteria described below will not be merged.
 Before submitting a PR: